varigit/pyvar/sphinx/multimediaapi/pyvar.multimedia.gettingstarted.rst

 Introduction
 ------------

-The Multimedia API provides a set o classes and functions to provide an easy way write multimedia applications for the Variscite's SoMs, such as capturing and displaying images using cameras, playing videos, and so on.
+The Multimedia API provides a set of classes and functions providing an easy way to write multimedia applications for the Variscite's SoMs, such as capturing and displaying images using cameras, playing videos, and so on.